 However, all parties agreed that the sewer should be properly abandoned.
 To do this, the pipe was sealed by placing two inflatable plugs in the line and filling the utility access and pipe with a high-slump, small-aggregate concrete.
 This process makes the aged pipe a solid structure, removing the possibility of leakage or infiltration.

 Aggressive Project Schedule Avoids Busy Season

 With Capitol Lake serving as a community attraction, project leaders wanted the work done before the high-access seasons of spring, summer, and fall.
-Since this aggressive schedule was important, a well-defined process was vital for success.
+Since this aggressive schedule was necessary, a well-defined process was vital for success.

 Along with precise planning, our project team and the Morris team expedited the project by performing multiple aspects at concurring times.
-As we conducted the survey and determined project specs, the team at Morris would locate and mobilize the equipment and machinery needed to fulfill the plans.
+As we conducted the survey and determined project specs, the crew at Morris would locate and mobilize the equipment and machinery needed to fulfill the plans.
 This saved significant time as some barges and excavators were out of state, requiring additional transport time.
 With equipment ready to start as soon as plans were finalized, we completed the dredging project in less than six months.

 Collaboration Leads to Success

 The key to this project’s success can be attributed to the high quality and depth of experience of the Design-Build team members and how well they complemented each other’s work.
-These factors, coupled with a proactive and supportive presence from the State, allowed our experts to complete the dredging of Capitol Lake as efficiently as possible.
+These factors, coupled with a proactive and supportive presence from the state, allowed our experts to complete the dredging of Capitol Lake as efficiently as possible.
 More than 32,000 cubic yards of sediment were removed from the lake.

 After the project was completed and warmer weather arrived, wildlife quickly returned to the lake, with several new species of waterfowl inhabiting the area.
 More importantly, the lake is ready to once again provide the community with enjoyment and relaxation in a healthy and safe environment.